When collecting clutter or hoarding can become a problem

 How can I help someone who is hoarding?

-Hoarding is often triggered by a life changing event such as bereavement or retirement.
+Hoarding is often triggered by a life changing event such as bereavement, retirement or a traumatic experience.
 The person may then wish to ‘hang on to things’ to help them to stay in control of their life or to fill the gap.
 It can be difficult to help someone suffering from compulsive hoarding as the person may not realise that their habits could cause a problem to themselves or pose a risk to others.

 If you are worried about someone you know or care for you may wish to talk to them first and see if they would like some help with cleaning or clearing their home.
 A sensitive approach is essential to helping someone come to terms with the hoarding habit.
 The items which they have collected may not appear valuable to anyone else, but it could cause great distress to the person if these items were simply thrown away.

-ReCoCo: The Recovery College College run various peer-led support groups, and free educational and creative courses, which are open to anyone who would find them helpful in their recovery from mental illness, substance misuse, trauma or distress.
+ReCoCo: The Recovery College run peer support groups and free educational and creative courses, for anyone who would find them helpful in their recovery from mental illness, substance misuse, trauma or distress.

 Tyne and Wear Fire and Rescue Service can offer free fire safety advice, fit smoke alarms for free and help people to plan their emergency escape route in case of a fire.

-Envirocall – Newcastle City Council can arrange a separate rubbish collection for you if you are removing large items or amounts of material from your home.
+Your Local Services at Newcastle City Council can arrange a separate rubbish collection for you if you are removing large items or amounts of material from your home.
 There may be a charge for this service.
-Alternatively you may wish to find a private skip hire company.
+Or you may wish to find a private skip hire company.

-As with rented property the team have powers to carry out the work if it is not completed within a set time.
+As with rented property the team can carry out the work if it is not completed within a set time.
 The cost of this work will then be charged back to the landlord or home owner.
 If the person doesn’t have the means to pay, payment plans are available or the money may be recovered at a later date.
-For more information please visit the article on Having problems with your house or neighbourhood

 House Clearance Services – There are some private companies that you can pay to carry out a house clearance.
 The price of this service will depend on the level of work required.
 It is always best to check a companies references and request a number of quotes before you decide to use a company.